czl9707/notes-n-writings/Python Async Tests.md

 Consider multiple test cases examining different variations of the same event.
 With an inadequate concurrency management, all tests were kicked off within in a same timeframe, started experiencing some racing conditions.
 Part of the test suites inevitably failed--not due to acutal defects but due to insufficient planning.

 Therefore, again, testing concurrency model should mirror the concurrency model of the system being tested.
-To achieve so, we need some mechanism to specify exclusive or inclusive concurrency group of tests.
+To achieve this, we need some mechanism to specify exclusive or inclusive concurrency group of tests.

 ## When it comes to pytest